 Students will find answers to these questions:

-- Why has the U.S. Latino population grown so rapidly in recent years?
+- Why has the U.S. Latinx population grown so rapidly in recent years?
 Which groups are growing the fastest?

 - How have immigration policies affected population growth and change?

-- How do Latinos engage in politics of their communities, states, and the nation?
+- How do Latinx people engage in politics of their communities, states, and the nation?

 - Why has their growth spurred so much electoral attention?

-- What challenges do Latinos face in terms of racism, sexism, and discrimination?
+- What challenges do Latinx communities face in terms of racism, sexism, and discrimination?

-- What contributions have Latinos made to US art, music, and literature?
+- What contributions have Latinx people made to US art, music, and literature?

 - What is the history of Mexicans, Puerto Ricans, and Cubans in the U.S. from the 1600s to the present?

-A certificate in Latino Studies is similar to a minor, in that it demonstrates you’ve achieved substantial knowledge in this interdisciplinary area of study.
+A certificate in Latinx Studies is similar to a minor, in that it demonstrates you’ve achieved substantial knowledge in this interdisciplinary area of study.

-The mission of the multidisciplinary Certificate in Latino Studies is twofold:
+The mission of the multidisciplinary Certificate in Latinx Studies is twofold:

-- To enable students to understand and evaluate the impact of Latinos on the history, culture, politics, and economy of the United States, and
+- To enable students to understand and evaluate the impact of Latinx people on the history, culture, politics, and economy of the United States, and

 - To foster the development of new, critical approaches that enable students to transform their world views and apply sound principles in their professional and personal interactions.